FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 published: true
 post_date: 2017-06-21 10:46:36
 ---
+*The postman collection for the L3VPN service module can be accessed [here][1]*

 The CLI southbound plugin for Opendaylight enables the controller to manage devices over a CLI.
 Much like the netconf southbound plugin, it enables fully model-driven, transactional device management for internal and external OpenDaylight applications.
-In fact, the applications are completely unaware of underyling transport and can manage devices over the CLI in the same exact way as devices over netconf.
+In fact, the applications are completely unaware of underlying transport and can manage devices over the CLI in the same exact way as devices over netconf.

-![CLI southbound plugin][1]
+![CLI southbound plugin][2]

 ## Architecture